ghsnd/mopper/README.md

 A fast, lightweight data-to-RDF mapping tool.
 It executes an [AlgeMapLoom](https://github.com/s-minoo/algemaploom-rs/blob/main/README.md) mapping plan.

-This very early experimantal version takes a mapping plan file in JSON format as imput and generates RDF as N-Triples or N-Quads.
+This very early experimental version takes a mapping plan file in JSON format as input and generates RDF as N-Triples or N-Quads.

 ## Running